Significant accounting policies and basis of preparation

 Research and development expenses

 The Company accounts for its warrants as either equity or liabilities based upon the characteristics and provisions of each instrument.
-Warrants classified as equity are recorded at fair value as of the date of issuance on the Company’s consolidated balance sheets and no further adjustments to their valuation are made.
-Warrants classified as derivative liabilities that require separate accounting as liabilities are recorded on the Company’s consolidated balance sheets at their fair value on the date of issuance and will be revalued on each subsequent balance sheet date until such instruments are exercised or expire, with any changes in the fair value between reporting periods recorded as other income or expense.
+Warrants classified as equity are recorded at fair value as of the date of issuance on the Company’s consolidated statements of financial position and no further adjustments to their valuation are made.
+Warrants classified as derivative liabilities that require separate accounting as liabilities are recorded on the Company’s consolidated statement of financial position at their fair value on the date of issuance and will be revalued on each subsequent statements of financial position date until such instruments are exercised or expire, with any changes in the fair value between reporting periods recorded as other income or expense.
 Management estimates the fair value of these liabilities using option pricing models and assumptions that are based on the individual characteristics of the warrants or instruments on the valuation date, as well as assumptions for future financings, expected volatility, expected life, yield, and risk-free interest rate.

 Impairment of assets

 The carrying amount of the Company’s long-lived assets with finite useful lives (which include plant and equipment and intangible assets) is reviewed at each reporting date to determine whether there is any indication of impairment.
 If such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss.
-An impairment loss is recognized whenever the carrying amount of an asset or its cash generating unit exceeds its recoverable amount.
-Impairment losses are recognized in the statement of comprehensive loss.
+An impairment loss is recognized whenever the carrying amount of an asset or its cash generating unit (CGU) assets exceeds its recoverable amount.
+The Company has identified two CGUs including electric vehicles, which develop and manufacture electric vehicles for mass markets, and custom-built vehicles which develop and manufacture high-end custom-built vehicles.
+Impairment losses are recognized in the consolidated statements of comprehensive loss.

 The recoverable amount of assets is the greater of an asset’s fair value less cost to sell and value in use.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects the current market assessments of the time value of money and the risks specific to the asset.
 For an asset that does not generate cash inflows largely independent of those from other assets, the recoverable amount is determined for the cash-generating unit to which the asset belongs.